MarkCBell/bigger/README.rst

 Bigger
 ======

-Bigger is a program for computing big mapping classes and their actions on laminations via ideal triangulation coordinates.
+Bigger is a program for computing big mapping classes and their actions on non-compact laminations via ideal triangulation coordinates.

 Bigger officially supports Python 3.5 -- 3.8.